RomAviad/idc_cloud_computing_hw2/README.md

 ENDPOINT: <your load-balancer endpoint>
 RUN_ID: <generated run_id (to be used for adding more instances later on>
 S3 BUCKET: <deployment target S3 bucket>
-PEM FILE: <name of the pem file created with the key-pair of the deployment>"
+PEM FILE: <name of the pem file created with the key-pair of the deployment>
+REDIS HOST: <redis endpoint (used for cache node heartbeat checking across nodes)>
 ```

 ### Adding an instance to an existing deployment